crazydq/hytex/README.md

 # Simple Example

-We use hytex to implement a counter, we don't need any action or reducer which used by redux.[view code](https://github.com/reactjs/redux/tree/master/examples/counter)<br>
+We use hytex to implement a counter, we don't need any action or reducer which used by redux.[(view code)](https://github.com/reactjs/redux/tree/master/examples/counter)<br>
 First we initialize our data store.
 ```javascript
 import { store } from 'hytex';